lkq1220/paper-note/113-a-low-power-wide-area-network-information-monitoring-system-by-combining-nb-iot-and-lora.md

 #### 2. LPWAN Technology
 ##### 2.1 LoRa
+- A physical layer technology
+- A proprietary spread spectrum technique
+- 868 MHz in Europe, 915 MHz in North America, 433 MHz in Asia
+- signal
+    - low noise levels,
+    - high interference resilience
+    - be difficult to detect or jam

 ##### 2.2 NB-IoT
+- A new 3GPP wireless access technology
+- Three deployment modes
+    - stand-alone
+    - guardband
+    - in-band

 #### 3. System Desgin and Implementation
 ##### 3.1 Hardware Design of the System
 ##### 3.2 Software Design of the System